 The DU is worth two points per class period, with 50 points expected (for 25 hours out of 20 class periods), and about 75 points possible.
-(In summer session this would typically be four points per class period.)
+(For a half-semester course this would typically be four points per class period.)